torhve/blag/building-a-dashboard-with-salt-ui.md

 Impatient readers will want to check out the screenshots at the bottom first.

-## End goal
+## Goals

-The goal is thus defined to be a simple dashboard with 4 functions.
+The goal is to build a simple dashboard with 4 functions.

 -    Refresh salt pillars
 -    Create git repositories